Home » History

-West Jordan, Utah currently has 7 roundabouts.
+West Jordan, Utah currently has 14 roundabouts.
 Most are located at collector/collector street intersections instead of traffic signals on the westside with new development.
-A new roundabout was constructed in 2004 on the south end of City Hall near Redwood Road.
+Two new 2-lane roundabouts were constructed in 2014 near the new Smiths on 5600 West and 7800 South.

 The roundabout community anticipates that roundabouts will be built in the United States annually by the hundreds in the coming years and by the thousands annually early in the next century, duplicating the trends first in Britain and Australia during the 1970s and 1980s and now being repeated throughout western Europe.
 France with over 30,000 roundabouts may be the world leader (reported by Guichet, TRB 2008).
 Most have been built since the mid-1970s.
 Sweden with over 2,000 roundabouts constructed since the mid 1980s is one of the safest countries to drive.

 Roundabout designers and planners need to work with Cities, Counties, State DOTs, the FHWA and each other to encourage uniformity of roundabout capacity analysis, design, signage and striping.
 Experienced engineers need to show developers, planners, the public and local politicians the simple benefits of modern roundabouts.
 The future success of roundabouts will depend on the roundabouts themselves.
 When they are constructed at proper locations and designed correctly demand for them will increase.